Taboneluca/cf0/README.md

 ## Database Migrations

 Supabase migrations are stored in `supabase/migrations/` and should be committed to Git.

+## CI/CD Status

+Deployment status: Ready for production
+Last updated: 2025-05-03